top of page

 Forgiveness

-Recognizing learned beliefs provides us the opportunity to acknowledge that ordinary human behavior results from influences of which most people have no awareness.
-It becomes obvious that everyday behavior is predominantly a product of one’s genetic structure and history, together with conditioning, both conscious and unconscious.
-In other words, the actions of most of us are automatic and reactive - so the question of “free” choice becomes apparent. (for more visit No free choice ) My experience is that noticing the automatic and choiceness behavior of this mind/body, and those of others, the question of forgiveness became moot.
+Recognizing that our actions have been based on learned beliefs can provide us the opportunity to acknowledge that the behavior of others is also the result of influences of which most people have no awareness.
+It becomes obvious that everyday behavior is predominantly a product of one’s genetic structure and conscious or unconscious conditioning and the actions of most of us are automatic and reactive.
+My experience is that in noticing the automatic and choiceness behavior of this mind/body, and those of others, the question of forgiveness became moot.
 It makes clear the words of Jesus upon the cross saying “Father, forgive them; for they know not what they do”.
-Thus, forgiveness isn’t something that one chooses to do, rather it becomes an attitude or understanding from which the question of forgiveness never arises, but is often replaced with compassion.

 Quotes